leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-2.md

 :-------------------------:|:-------------------------:
 ![3D Floating Mass Simulation](/images/mass_.png) | ![ANYmal Simulation](/images/anymal_sim_.png)

-### Outcome
+### Outcome and Key Learning

 The project demonstrated a promising MPC-based approach to collision-free motion planning, with differentiable obstacle avoidance constraints made feasible through Operator Splitting and Augmented Lagrangian methods.

-The work provided insights into solver performance, algorithm design, and implementation challenges for real-time robotic applications, and contributed to ongoing research on advanced motion planning methods for legged robots like ANYmal.
+The work provided insights into solver performance, algorithm design, and implementation challenges for real-time robotic applications, and contributing to ongoing research on advanced motion planning methods for legged robots like ANYmal.